 Bake an additional 5-10 minutes or until marshmallows get lightly browned.
 Be careful to watch your time on this as the marshmallows will scorch easily.

-Scoop out a serving and enjoy!
-John likes eating this as dessert all week!
-Sweet potatoes, cranberries, marshmallows, and a luscious streusal topping with oatmeal, brown sugar, butter, cinnamon and flour.
+Sweet potatoes, cranberries, marshmallows, and a luscious streusal topping with oatmeal, brown sugar, butter, cinnamon and flour are what makes up this amazing casserole.
 This side dish is almost decadent!

 Here’s the recipe.

 (Recipe from Beth, former mother-in-law, Louisiana, MO, but originally found on the back of a Kraft miniature marshmallows package)